2020 RPS Awards winners announced

 Other winners include: viola player Lawrence Power (Instrumentalist Award), an outstanding advocate for his instrument, constantly commissioning new works for the viola; composers Naomi Pinnock (Chamber-Scale Composition) for I am, I am and Frank Denyer (Large-Scale Composition) for The Fish That Became The Sun which waited 24 years to receive its UK premiere at the Huddersfield Contemporary Music Festival last year; Kings Place’s year-long Venus Unwrapped celebrating female artists (Concert Series and Events); Garsington Opera’s production of The Turn of the Screw (Opera and Music Theatre); and Stephen Hough’s book Rough Ideas (Storytelling).

-Winners were announced in the 2020 RPS Awards digital broadcast at 7.00pm on Wednesday 18 November which remains on our website available to view on demand.
+Winners were announced in the 2020 RPS Awards digital broadcast at 7.00pm on Wednesday 18 November which you can watch in full at the top of this page.
 Presented by BBC Radio 3’s Georgia Mann, it features performances by Sheku Kanneh-Mason, Natalya Romaniw and Lawrence Power, specially filmed at the Wigmore Hall.

 Longstanding RPS Awards partner BBC Radio 3 presented a musical celebration of the RPS Awards winners at on 23 November which you can listen to online here until 22 December 2020.